itspacchu/ResumeGen/resume.md

 - Hosted image/game servers, a document server, and a self-hosted Git instance for backups.

-**Kubeloki** | _Go_
+**Kube2loki** | _Go_
   : **Nov 2024**

-- Built a utility to stream logs from Kubernetes pods to a Loki instance using client-go.
+- Utility to stream logs from Kubernetes pods to a Loki instance using client-go.
-- Implemented Goroutine based log polling and streaming for log collection per pod/container.

 [**OneM2M Kiosk**](https://prashantnook.in/post/e-paper-kiosk/) | _Python (Flask), C++, Docker_
   : **Oct 2022**

-- Developed a lamp post kiosk to connect to OneM2M and retrieve data from a WiSUN network.
+- Developed a kiosk API to connect to OneM2M and retrieve data from a Wi-SUN network.
-- Controlled an E-Ink display to show real-time values from OneM2M servers.
-- Implemented automatic updates with GitHub Actions and Containerized deployment.
+- Implemented automatic updates with GitHub Actions to Self hosted node and Docker based deployment.

-**Image2Gcode** | _C++_
-  : **Feb 2022**

-- Developed a tool that converts line art images to Gcode for Marlin compatible 3D printers.
-- Modified a `Creality Ender 3` printer to allow image plotting functionality using the generated G-code.

 [**University Results Scraper** | _Python, GitHub Actions_](https://github.com/itspacchu/JNTU-Results)
   : **May 2020**
 - Scraping University results using Python's beautifulsoup.
 - Storing and fetching respective results to MongoDB.
-- Performing various data analysis techniques to calculate student rankings per college.
-- Hosted in Docker swarm to parallely scrape multiple colleges at once.
+- Docker swarm to parallely scrape multiple colleges at once.

 ## Education